Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman Review & Prices

 How Lightweight is it?

 We found that the Gretsch G6120T-SW Steve Wariner Signature Nashville Gentleman weighs between 7.55lbs (3.4kgs) and 7.65lbs (3.5kgs).
-This was recorded from some online retailers that publish the weight of the guitars they sell.
+This was recorded from some online retailers that publish the weight of the instruments they sell.

 Scale Length